-SFU Library's Research Commons is delighted to present All in a Day - Research Roadmap.
-This suite of our most popular workshops for graduate students and postdoctoral fellows will be held on Saturday, January 19, 2019 at SFU Surrey.
+SFU Library's Research Commons is delighted to present All in a Day: Research Roadmap.
+This suite of our most popular workshops for graduate students and postdoctoral fellows will be held on Saturday, May 25, 2019 at SFU Vancouver.

 Register for as many workshops as you choose (please note that some sessions are concurrent) and stay all day!
 Mid-morning refreshments will be served at 11:00am

 The purpose of this session is to engage students in considering and discussing the ethical conduct of research involving humans.
 A number of topics will be covered, including a brief overview of the ethics review process.

 |Saturday, May 25, 2019 - 9:30am to 11:00am||Vancouver, Harbour Centre, Rm 1530|